dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Complex using ImmutableJS.md

 Optionally stop any further updates at the root, or listen to them and use this to inform the comparisons.

 `complex.update( pulse, pulseResolver )`

+## Error was removing too much of the chain
+The Complex should be a synchronous representation of the chain logic.
+Benefit

+There should not be virtual Complex modification - there should be virtual chain constructions